Canon G9 X Mark II vs Olympus PEN-F

 It is notable that the PEN-F has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The G9X Mark II does not feature such an accessory-socket.

-Both the G9X Mark II and the PEN-F are recent models that are part of the current product line-up.
-The G9X Mark II replaced the earlier Canon G9 X, while the PEN-F does not have a direct predecessor.
+The G9X Mark II is a recent model that features in the current product line-up of Canon.
+In contrast, the PEN-F has been discontinued (but can be found pre-owned on eBay).
+There has not been a direct replacement model for the PEN-F from Olympus.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So how do things add up?
 Is there a clear favorite between the Canon G9 X Mark II and the Olympus PEN-F?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.